 Q.11) Which religions are followed in Penang?

-Ans : Islam is widely followed in Penang while other prevalent religions are Buddhism, Theravada, Mahayana, Vajrayana, Taoism and Hinduism etc.
+Ans: Islam is widely followed in Penang, while other prevalent religions are Buddhism, Theravada, Mahayana, Vajrayana, Taoism and Hinduism.

 Q.12) Which festivals are celebrated in Penang?

-Ans: Penang celebrates the Chinese New Year, Mid-Autumn Festival, Hungry Ghost Festival, Qing Ming, Hari Raya Aidilfitri, Hari Raya Haji, Deepavali, Thaipusam and Thai Pongal and Good Friday, etc.
+Ans: Penang celebrates many religious festivals like Chinese New Year, Mid-Autumn Festival, Hungry Ghost Festival, Qing Ming, Hari Raya Aidilfitri, Hari Raya Haji, Deepavali, Thaipusam and Thai Pongal and Good Friday, etc.

 Q.13) What are the famous newspapers in Penang?